said1296/MNIST-web-interface/README.md

   1. Predict a drawn digit.
   2. Store multiple drawings of a digit and use them to enhance the server's neural network.

-The website's DOM is updated without refreshing the page.
+The website's DOM is updated without refreshing the page, the UI is responsive since the page was arranged with Bootstrap 4.

-The server runs with flask and all the neural network code with the tensorflow and keras libraries.
+The server runs with flask and all the neural network code with the Tensorflow and Keras libraries for Python.

 The base model was trained using the MNIST dataset.